 I’ve always wanted an extended idle switch for my Jeep Cherokee.
 The Police Package XJs were equipped with an extra toggle switch that raised the idle rpm of the Jeep to 1100rpm when it was in park or neutral.
 All XJs from 1997+ have the ability to do this, but they lack the switch.
 The switch is something of a holy grail - very few were made and the last of the new old stock (NOS) were sold on eBay for hundreds of dollars.
 Not all is lost though, as with some ingenuity and a bit of wiring we can make a nearly identical one ourselves.

-This project is going to combine a NOS OEM fog light switch with a “fake” extended idle faceplate, and is then going to use this new switch to run a relay to activate the extended idle system.
+This project is going to combine a NOS OEM fog light switch with a “fake” extended idle faceplate to provide factory backlighting and switch illumination.
+We’ll use this hybrid switch to run a relay to activate the extended idle system.

 Disclaimer: I am not a professional.
 This is for informational purposes only.
 Please use fuses for all wiring, properly secure all wires, and don’t do anything stupid.
 Please be careful with the project and never connect 12v positive to your PCM by accident!